 What Halloween Horror Nights is not

 This event is not Mickey’s Not-So-Scary Halloween Party set at Universal Orlando.
 There is no trick-or-treating, and there are no characters dressed up in cutsie outfits.

 The single purpose of Halloween Horror Nights is to scare you.
 As such, Universal strongly advises that children under the age of 13 do not attend.
 I tell people that HHN is like a horror movie brought to life.
 If you like horror movies, you will love HHN.
-If you do not like horror movies, you will probably hate HHN.
+If you don’t like horror movies, you’ll probably hate HHN.
 It’s that simple.